Philanthropy Leadership Master Class

 Bill, if your organization does not have a high quantity of provider donors, even after conversations, how would you better engage with doctors?

-For a development officer looking to grow, how should you approach conversations with leadership when you want to have a more active role in principal gifts?
-It is my experience, that most of these gift strategies are led by the executives which, in some cases, can be a list growth opportunity for the development officer.
+For a development officer looking to grow, how should you approach conversations with leadership when you want to have a more active role in principle gifts?
+It is my experience that most of these gift strategies are led by the executives which, in some cases, can be a list growth opportunity for the development officer.

 About the Host & Presenters